aquilesC/experimentor/README.md

 **A flexible package for experiment control and automation**

-Experimentor is a Python package aimed at simplifying the task of controlling experiments in various fields.
-The starting point of the development was a nano photonics setup and therefore the examples and the bulk of the code makes references to optical microscopes, but by no means this project is limited to them.
+Experimentor is a framework that simplifies the task of building instrumentation software in Python.
+It follows the MVC pattern to the letter.
+Controllers are drivers, Models implement the logic of the instruments and the experiments themselves, while the View specifies the user interface.

 Installing
 ----------

-The code of this program is the repository that can be found at ``https://github.com/uetke/experimentor``.
-You may also check the website ``https://uetke.com`` for some updates and comments that may not enter into this documentation.
+The code of this program is the repository that can be found at ``https://github.com/aquilesC/experimentor``.
+You may also check the website [Python for the Lab](https://www.pythonforthelab.com) for some updates and comments that may not enter into this documentation.